Computer Science

 About the Program

-The Department of Computer Science in the College of Computing & Informatics houses research groups actively conducting research on a wide range of topics in Computer Science including artificial intelligence, algorithms, computer vision and graphics, programming languages, networks, privacy and security, high-performance computing, software engineering, computer algebra, and algorithms.
-The department emphasizes both interdisciplinary and applied research and is supported by major federal research grants from the National Science Foundation, Department of Defense, Department of Energy, and the National Institute of Standards and Technology, as well as by private sources.
+The Department of Computer Science in the College of Computing & Informatics houses research groups actively conducting research on a wide range of topics in Computer Science including artificial intelligence, machine learning, algorithms, theory, computer vision and graphics, programming languages, networks, privacy and security, high-performance computing, software engineering, and computer algebra.
+The department emphasizes both interdisciplinary and applied research and is supported by major federal research grants from the National Science Foundation, Department of Defense, Department of Energy and the National Institute of Standards and Technology, as well as by private sources.

 A graduate co-op is available; for more information, visit the Steinbright Career Development Center's website.